sergio-usma/vet_clinic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this amazing opportunity to learn with them and for the support they give me to make this possible.
+I want to thank Microverse for this amazing opportunity to learn with them and for the support they give me to make this possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>